BouncingElf10/timelesslib/README.md

 ## Documentation

-While there is no official wiki (yet) the libary does include Javadoc and an example mod found [here](https://github.com/BouncingElf10/timelesslib-example-mod-1.21.1).
+Documentation can be found [here](https://github.com/BouncingElf10/timelesslib/wiki) and the libary does include Javadoc and an example mod found [here](https://github.com/BouncingElf10/timelesslib-example-mod-1.21.1).